MiguelMarcelino/MiguelMarcelino.github.io/index.md

 ### Somnus
 The name Somnus in the roman mythology is the personification of <i>sleep</i>.
 This name was chosen as a tribute to all developers that give up their sleep to achieve a better quality product.
 Somnus was created with the goal of offering services to a small community of programmers and at the same time provide them with a platform where they can test new Software and publish their findings in the form of articles.
 As said by Oscar Wilde: “Experience is the name everyone gives to their mistakes”.
 Throughout the years, Somnus evolved into a blog where I publish articles and comment on several aspects of computer science.
-You can find the articles here.

 ### PyJL
 A transpiler that translates Python to Julia.
 It was built to speedup the development of Julia libraries and produce human-readable Julia source code.
 Despite it being at an early development stage, I managed to translate Python code into human-readable Julia source code that can achieve good performance.